TREES THAT FEED FOUNDATION

 What are the organization's capabilities for doing this?

-Currently we're a volunteer organization with four part time paid staff.
+Currently we're a volunteer organization with one full-time and three part-time paid staff.
 We rely on a group of volunteers in the US and also Haiti and Jamaica.
 We draw great strength from our partners, including the Government of Jamaica, National Tropical Botanic Garden and Three Angels Children's Relief, to name just a few.
 They provide funding or support in kind that allows us to continue our work at extremely low overhead cost.
 The founders together work approximately 1.5 FTEs in our office location.
 We use part time staff in the US, Jamaica, Haiti and Kenya.
 We use 400 sq.ft. of office space, provided to us at nominal cost by a generous landlord, Karl Lohre Painting Company.
 We have technology support provided by the founders.
 Our real strength is our passion and our partner organizations.

 What have they accomplished so far and what's next?

-To date we have planted over 240,000 trees, mainly breadfruit but also cashew, mango and other food producing fruit trees.
-We've also delivered 24 kits to produce post-harvest products such as breadfruit flour.
+To date we have planted over 300,000 trees, mainly breadfruit but also cashew, mango and other food producing fruit trees.
+We've also delivered 74 kits to produce post-harvest products such as breadfruit flour.
 We've held numerous in person and online seminars to bring together agronomy experts, academics, farmers, private business, and political leaders in Haiti and Jamaica.
 We've received dozens of thank you letters, everyone from Government organizations to individual farmers, acknowledging the help we're giving them.
 We are delighted to report that our successes are scalable from the individual farmer level up to commercial sized food processing business.

 How we listen